Tiny Nutrition Habits for Big Health Gains

 8. Upgrade Your Breakfast (or First Meal of the Day)

-• Add a handful of greens to an omelet or smoothie.
+• Add greens to omelets or smoothies.

 9. Improve Digestion & Gut Health